How healthy are your finances?

 Begin with an audit.
 In the simplest terms, it’s a measure of whether you have enough money to meet your needs today and to allow yourself to plan for the future.

-Take a note of all your outgoings, without cheating, and work out where your money goes.
+You should also take a note of all your outgoings, without cheating or downplaying the amount you spend on things, and work out where your money goes.
 Some people find it helpful to log everything they spend over, for example, a month to build an accurate picture.
-That way they can note what was going on when they tapped their card.
-Some banks, such as Starling and Monzo, make this easier with apps that categorise and track your spending which you might find helpful.
+One option would be to use a simple Microsoft Excel or Google Sheets template that sets out your monthly totals.

 In the same way that having a health assessment can highlight warning signs and areas to take action, once you’ve got a clear picture of your personal fiscal landscape you’ll be in a much better position to identify issues and improve matters.